Charles Koppelman

 Charles Koppelman (March 30, 1940 – November 25, 2022) was an American musician, music producer, and businessman.
-He held executive positions at EMI and Steve Madden, and he was Chairman of Martha Stewart Living Omnimedia.
+He held executive positions at EMI and Steve Madden, and was chairman of Martha Stewart Living Omnimedia.
 At the time of his death, he was the CEO of CAK Entertainment.

 Early life

 Koppelman was born to a Jewish family, the son of Ruth and Irving Koppelman.

 In 1921, his uncle Morris Koppelman patented an improved version of the egg carton made from cut, folded and glued cardboard and functions similar to today's egg cartons.
 The patent emphasized the ability for it to fold flat after use, which is a feature no longer considered important.